 N.B.
-Homemade explosive bolts are illegal in the U.K. if manufactured from metal because of the shrapnel hazard.
-Instead, nylon bolts can be purchased from hardware or electronics stores, then drilled to form a small cavity (say 3mm long by 3mm diameter) which can be filled with expulsive powder, then blocked at each end.
+Homemade explosive bolts are illegal in the UK if manufactured from metal.
+Instead, nylon bolts can be purchased, then drilled to form a small cavity (say 3mm long by 3mm diameter) which can be filled with expulsive powder, then blocked at each end.
+These can be activated by a hot nichrome wire or an igniter.